 Once the attack has been identified, the most acknowledged and effective remedial method is to prevent the attacker from getting administrative privileges since modifying or changing the necessary keys or files in this attack requires administrative privileges.

-An easy way to prevent such Sticky Key Backdoor attacks is by disabling Sticky Keys on your Window computer.
+An easy way to prevent such Sticky Key Backdoor attacks is by disabling Sticky Keys on your Windows computer.
 To do this, open Control Panel > Ease of Access Center > Make the keyboard easier to use > Uncheck the Turn on Sticky keys checkbox as shown above in the image.

 There are two ways you can detect such attacks.
 Match the Hashes or go through the Windows Registry.
-This can be can consume both, time and efforts.
+This can be can consume both, time and effort.

-Sticky Keys Backdoor Scanner is a free tool that will scan your system for binary replacements and registry modification, that can indicate that your computer may have been compromised by a Sticky Key Backdoor.
+Sticky Keys Backdoor Scanner is a free tool that will scan your system for binary replacements and registry modification, which can indicate that your computer may have been compromised by a Sticky Key Backdoor.

 TIP: See how you can reset Administrator password in Windows using Sticky Keys.

 Sticky Keys Backdoor Scanner

 Sticky Keys Backdoor Scanner is a PowerShell scanner that scans for the existence of a Sticky Keys backdoor.
-Once in action, Sticky Keys Scanner looks for both backdoor variants – binary replacement and registry modification and alerts you.
+Once in action, the Sticky Keys Scanner looks for both backdoor variants – binary replacement and registry modification and alerts you.